ChaseJxyz/ChaseJxyz/README.md

 I'm Chase!
 J dot xyz.
 I consider myself a "digital storyteller" since I love creating stories in digital formats.
 A lot of the time that's just writing words to be read on the web, but sometimes that also means interactive stuff, too.
 Those things will go here.

-Bachelor's of Science degree in Journalism with Creative Writing minor (and some web makin' classese) \- Rochester Institute of Technology 2013.
+Bachelor's of Science degree in Journalism with Creative Writing minor (and some web makin' classes) \- Rochester Institute of Technology 2013.

 Digital marketing analyst day job at eCommerce B2B \+ B2C book retailer.
 San Francisco Bay Area, California.